 The deadline for submitting the Reduced Course Load form is the last day to add/drop for that semester.

 - Register for courses in the Fall or Spring semester.

 - Complete the RCL form.

-- A GAPP advisor will review your RCL form within 5 business days and determine your eligibility for a RCL.
+- A VASE advisor will review your RCL form within 5 business days and determine your eligibility for a RCL.
 You will receive an email notifying you when your RCL is approved or if additional information is required.